 Every reported complaint will be investigated promptly and thoroughly.
 The official or department head to which a claim has been reported shall be responsible for seeing that prompt action is taken to investigate the claim.
 Once the investigation is complete, the employee making the claim shall be notified of the result of the investigation and any actions which are to be taken.

-Use the following procedures so that your complaint maybe resolved quickly and fairly.
+Use the following procedures so that your complaint maybe resolved quickly and fairly:

-- a.
-When practical, confront the harasser and ask them to stop the unwanted behavior. - b.
-Record the time, place and specifics of each incident, including any witnesses. - c.
-Report continuing sexual harassment to the Elected Official or Appointed Official who is responsible for your department or to the County Judge, County Attorney or Human Resources Director. - d.
-If a thorough investigation reveals that unlawful sexual harassment has occurred, Hardin County will take effective remedial action in accordance with the circumstances, up to and including termination.
+- a) When practical, confront the harasser and ask them to stop the unwanted behavior. - b) Record the time, place and specifics of each incident, including any witnesses.

+c) Immediately report continuing harassment to the Elected/Appointed Official who is responsible for your department or to the Human Resources Department.

+d) If a thorough investigation reveals that unlawful sexual harassment has occurred, Hardin County will take effective remedial action in accordance with the circumstances, up to and including termination.
-HARDIN COUNTY POLICY SEXUAL HARASSMENT